-Despite notoriously cruel and draconian drug laws (which included cannabis), the Philippines could be the next country to legalize.
+Despite notoriously cruel and draconian drug laws (which include cannabis), the Philippines could be the next legal country.

 Legalization of cannabis will take place if any of three popular bills before the House of Representatives pass.
 Overwhelming public support for the bills could send new legislation rocketing through the senate to the desk of the Rodrigo Duterte, the despotic president and anti-drug hardliner who leads the country.
 Signing the measure would amount to surprising Duterte news and might signal a profound shift in his governance.

 Americans are most familiar with Duterte for his famously draconian drug laws and harsh punishments.
 The East Asian strongman has brutally cracked down on illicit substance consumption.
 Under his direction Filipino law enforcement agencies have killed thousands.

 Cannabis is illegal in the Philippines and punishable by death.
 The country has ostensibly renounced the death penalty — except in the cases of drug dealers.
 That’s a problem in a nation where the police aren’t careful who they label a dealer.
 This often results in cannabis consumers ending up dead in the streets, well before a judge and jury ever get a chance to render a verdict and sentence.
 Sometimes their families too.

 So, what can be made of the latest Duterte news that could bring a legalizing measure to his desk?

 Debate on the healthcare bills is scheduled to begin in December 2019.
 The House’s deputy speaker, Luis Villafuerte Jr., expressed optimism and assuredness in at least one of the bills clearing the chamber and moving to the Senate.

 Although legalizing cannabis in any form would create interesting Duterte news, it wouldn’t be out of line for Asian countries.
 Recent trends have brought sweeping cannabis reforms throughout the continent, with countries such as Thailand having already legalized medicinal weed.